uf-mil-archive/PropaGator/server_interaction/readme.md

     dock_two_color = docking_info.second_dock_color
     dock_two_shap = docking_info.second_dock_symbol

-When doing the interop challenge retreive the images from the server like so:
+When doing the interop challenge retrieve the images from the server like so:
 (Assuming the server instance is called s)

     s.get_server_images()